canonical-ols/talisker/docs/endpoints.rst

     and other process information.  *Only available if psutil is installed.*

 ``/_status/info/objgraph``
-    Shows the most common python ojbects in user for the worker that services the request.  *Only available if objgraph is installed.*
+    Shows the most common python objects in user for the worker that services the request.  *Only available if objgraph is installed.*

 ``/_status/info/logtree``